Foozl3r/Challenge-3---Build-a-Technical-Documentation-Page/README.md

-# Challenge--3---Build-a-Technical-Documentation-Page
- FCC - Responsive Web Design - Challenge #3
+Project created in order to complete the Challenge #3 of the freeCodeCamp Responsive Web Design certification.